soltanisgeo/websitetestetris/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Hossein Ebrahimian
+title: Alice Wu 吳恩達

 # Full name (for SEO)
-first_name: Hossein
+first_name: Alice
-last_name: Ebrahimian
+last_name: Wu

 # Username (this should match the folder name)
 authors:
-  -
+  - 吳恩達

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Validation and Posr Proccessing
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations: